Arronk/My-Coding-Journey/LogR2.md

 Stuck in holiday mode and want to complete Far Cry 5.
 Got in a late hour trying to do resize.c though for pset4.
 Fly out to Bali for a week tomorrow so won't be doing much coding probably.
 But I will take my laptop and at least aim to get an hour of reading in each day on something code related.
 Probably a JS book to help further my knowledge of the new ES6 stuff and functional programming.

+## Day 8: 26.07.2018

+### Progress: Flex out to Bali on Holiday....

+Coding time is probably going to be kept at a bare minimum as I can barely get internet in my room unless I hang out on the balcony.
+Downloaded some books to my kindle and started reading a functional programming with Javascript book on the plane ride over.
+Hoping to fill my hour a day whilst here reading the book and getting a better handle on functional programming.
+The more a learn about it the more I see it as a must have for building modular concise code.